osulp/bepress-ojs-xslt/README.md

 - `python3 csv_to_xml.py {source_CSV_filename}.csv {output_XML_filename}.xml`
 - e.g. `python3 csv_to_xml.py bepress_metadata_sample.csv flat_xml_sample.xml`

-2. __Transform metadata to PKP/OJS Native XML using XSLT.__ XSLT can be run using software like [Oxygen XML Editor](https://www.oxygenxml.com), or from the command line with [Saxon](http://saxon.sourceforge.net).
+2. __Transform metadata to PKP/OJS Native XML using XSLT.__ Run the `bepress_to_PKP_3-1-1.xsl` transformation with the flat XML file output in the previous step as the source XML.

-- The flat XML file will be the source XML for the transformation.
+- XSLT can be run using software like [Oxygen XML Editor](https://www.oxygenxml.com), or from the command line with [Saxon](http://saxon.sourceforge.net).
 - Output will be one XML file per journal issue, saved to a directory called `import_files`.
 - Output filenames will be generated using the value in the `issue` field, replacing `/` with `_`, e.g. `olaq_vol23_iss3.xml`

 3. __Import XML to OJS using the Native XML Plugin.__

 - Follow the guidance in the [PKP Administrator's Guide](https://docs.pkp.sfu.ca/admin-guide/en/data-import-and-export#native-xml-plugin) for importing with the Native XML Plugin.
-- Content files are fetched using remote URLs.
+- Content files (article galleys) are fetched using remote URLs.
 - If DOIs are included in the import files, make sure to enable the DOI Plugin _before_ importing.
 - Upload issue galley files (as needed) post-import.